ismaberra/goalguard/README.md

 Here is the initial dataset containing 123 real-life videos of 25 frames each :
 - https://drive.google.com/drive/folders/1RcVAFkH2hxDxp-5_n5XqajuaeXmDl0Yp?usp=sharing

-This dataset is composed of 123 penalties but after vertical flippling and x-translation, and both at the same time, the dataset is quadrupled : **492 penalties**.

 ## B) Videos from FIFA